Events available from Other Sources

-See below or in the sidebar for the variety of online lectures that The Arts Society UK (TAS) have created for us, while we cannot attend our normal live lectures and events.
+See below or in the sidebar for the variety of online lectures that The Arts Society UK (TAS) have created for us while we cannot attend our normal live lectures and events.
 All of these are free and do not require any special software.
-Just click on the link and you should see the lecture with instructions on how to proceed.
+Just click on the link and you should see the event with instructions on how to proceed.

 TAS UK have just created a wonderful, free lecture programme of online lectures about 24 places around the world – over 80 days, following in Phileas Fogg’s footsteps, starting on 1st July with the Reform Club in Pall Mall.
 You need to sign up for the lectures here , but it is free.

 There are also many articles and videos on the BBC Culture in Quarantine site.

 The Google Arts and Culture site has collections from about 2000(!) galleries worldwide.
 It is a wonderful resource to see the museums of the world, all from your own home.

 And the Louvre has just put pictures of all its 480,000 artefacts on the internet, for free !
 See https://collections.louvre.fr/en/ Scroll down to the Themed Albums, or Explore the Collections, but don’t get lost – there’s a lot there !

 Those of us who saw Amina Wright’s lecture in December on Thomas Lawrence – The wonder of the times will have been looking forward to her exhibition Thomas Lawrence – Coming of Age in the Holburne Museum, Bath which was scheduled for later in 2021.
 Very sadly this has now been cancelled due to Covid